dancromartie/weird_keyboards/README.md

 weird javascript keyboards.  mostly for psychological testing.  mostly jsfiddles?

 # What in the...
 Why?

+I think text and typing is really cool.

 Why do we type the way we do?
 Are there other ways to go about it?
 A lot of it is historical, and these are thought experiments that go against that...
 With these in mind, it seems like whoever made our rules did a pretty good job!